mhoopmann/kojak/README.md

 limitations under the License.

 ## Kojak Release Notes

+#### Version 1.5.0 - July 28 2016
+* Changed how cross-link and mono-link sites are defined in the parameters.
+* Fixed bug with modifications on protein termini with loop-links.
+* Disabled and deprecated use_comet_xcorr.
+* Added turbo_button and other speed improvements.
+* Added additional information (version number, parameters, etc.) to the pepXML output.
+* Updated threading code.

 #### Version 1.4.3 - April 8 2016
 * Added output in pepXML format